BoostGSoC18/astronomy/doc/tutorials/coordinate/motion.md

-# Motion of a point
+# The Motion of a point

 Astronomy library provides a way to integrate motions with the coordinate.
 For every representation class, there is one corresponding differential class for it which will denote the motion of the point.

-At this time as units are not integrated with coordinate system so it is assumed that representation and differentials are in same corresponding unit.(E.g: if representation is in k.m then differential will be taken with respect to time so in this case units will be k.m/time here time can be any unit of time).
+Currently as units are not integrated with the coordinate system, it is assumed that representation and differentials are in same corresponding unit.(E.g: if representation is in k.m then differential will be taken with respect to time so in this case units will be k.m/time and here time can be any unit of time).

 Creation of differential is exactly as representation classes.